MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-renew-symmetric-key.md

 #ms.custom:
 ---

-# How-to: Renew the Symmetric Key in Azure Information Protection
+# How-to: Renew the symmetric key in Azure Information Protection

 A **symmetric key** is a secret that encrypts and decrypts a message in symmetric-key cryptography.